NeuroTechX/ntx_slack_archive/general.md

  >Come to <#C4LSDAE95|neurodoro>.
 We're working on an open source project to use neural nets to classify concentration in a way that can be deployed on a mobile device

+10/27/2017 8:12 PM

+ **bciguy** :

+ >hassan we (alexandre.barachant, dano et al) had a nice conversation about this a few months back in <#C08PVFWH4|eegdata> you might want to look up.
+(I assume by DL you are referring to transfer learning specifically).